kdeldycke/click-extra/docs/logging.md

 ## Colored verbosity option

-There is a pre-configured option which adds a `--verbosity`/`-v` flag to your CLI.
-It allow user of your CLI to set the log level of a [`logging.Logger` instance](https://docs.python.org/3/library/logging.html#logger-objects).
+Click Extra provides a pre-configured option which adds a `--verbosity`/`-v` flag to your CLI.
+It allow users of your CLI to set the log level of a [`logging.Logger` instance](https://docs.python.org/3/library/logging.html#logger-objects).

+### Integrated extra option

 This option is added by default to `@extra_command` and `@extra_group`: